jemalbrins/docs/paywall.rst

 ---------------------------------------

 You may be tempted to customize the look and feel of the paywall modal, or only trigger it in certain conditions.
-In general, the experience of the Chicago News Apps team has been that this may not be a good idea.
+In general, the experience of the Chicago News Applications team has been that this may not be a good idea.
 Since the code isn't under your control, it can be difficult to implement and test any changes you want to make.
 Further, the underlying paywall implementation can change underneath your feet, breaking your page, without you getting advance notice.